mhomran/u-boot-rpi3-b-plus/README.md

 <img src="imgs/boot-process.png" width="200">

 First, the ROM bootloader starts and loads the second bootloader in the L2 Cache.
 Then, the second bootloader `bootcode.bin` starts and enables SDRAM and loads `start.elf`.
 After that, `start.elf` starts and makes a Flattened Device Tree (FDT) using the device tree binary .dtb in the boot folder and applies overlays that're written in `config.txt`.
+Then, it passes the FDT to `u-boot` and loads `u-boot`.
+The `u-boot` starts and loads the kernel into RAM, then it passes the same FDT passed by `start.elf` to the kernel and starts the kernel.
+Finally, the kernel starts, mounts the filesystem, and executes `/sbin/init`.

 It's important to mention how to apply a device tree overlay when it comes to raspberry pi. `u-boot` uses a library called `libfdt` to deal with device trees and apply overlays to them.
 Unfortunately, raspberry pi device trees don't follow the standard that this library uses.
 So, whenever I tried to apply an overlay, it always fails with `FDT_ERR_NOTFOUND`.